EnChroma

 EnChroma are a brand of color corrective lenses designed to address the symptoms of red–green color blindness.
 Studies have shown that these lenses can alter the appearance of colors, but they do not restore normal color vision, and generally agree that they do not allow the wearer to see "new" colors.

-Several peer-reviewed studies have nonetheless reported positive effects among anomalous trichromats in real-world or laboratory testing, including increased color discrimination and enhanced chromatic contrast perception.
+Several peer-reviewed studies have nonetheless reported positive effects among anomalous trichromats in real-world or laboratory testing, including increased color discrimination.
+Additionally, research co-authored by EnChroma consultants John Werner and Kenneth Knoblauch has reported enhanced chromatic contrast perception and adaptive changes from long-term use.

 History

 EnChroma lenses are designed, marketed and distributed by EnChroma, inc. in Berkeley, California.
-EnChroma glasses were invented incidentally in 2002 by Donald McPherson while trying to develop lenses to protect and aid surgeons during laser operations.
+EnChroma glasses were invented accidentally in 2002 by Donald McPherson while trying to develop lenses to protect and aid surgeons during laser operations.
 The company received a grant from the NIH in 2005, the glasses were released to the public in 2012 and cheaper versions in 2014.
 In 2015, EnChroma teamed up with Valspar Paint in an advertising campaign titled "Color For All", which focused on the experience of trying on EnChroma glasses for the first time.
 This led new EnChroma owners to upload reaction videos, which earned the ad campaign three marketing awards by Chief Marketer, including best use of video and best use of social/viral marketing.